 Resist ‘Sony Psychosis’, so you don’t lose your head (and 2015 budget) when planning cybersecurity spend.

-We’ve kept pretty quiet on the subject of the Sony hack so far.
-Mainly because we like to get into solutions mode and at the moment no-one quite knows how to define the problem.
+I”ve been pretty quiet on the subject of the Sony hack so far.
+Mainly because I like to get into solutions mode and at the moment no-one quite knows how to define the problem.
 However, for the sanity of every security team in the land, we felt someone had to say that.

 More on that below, but first a bit of background on the current fun and games;